 Open source

-IBM Confidential Computing tooling and Terraform providers — built in the open, used in production by enterprise teams.
+From IOT projects to IBM Confidential Computing tooling and Terraform providers — built in the open, used in production

 Background